abhishek2f24/Agent-Development-Kit/README.md

 ## 💬 Support

-Need help or want to connect with other developers?
+Need help or want to connect?

-Join our **AI Developer Accelerator** community on Skool:

-- Weekly coaching and support calls
-- Early access to YouTube project code
-- Network of developers from all skill levels
-- Behind-the-scenes insights
+Join me, Search on google "Abhsiehk2f24"

 ---